 3. They see employees as co-creators of the workplace

-Trusting your employees in empowering them to participate in your company’s hybrid work model, will not only increase your employee engagement but also enable the working model to be specially tailored for your workforce.
+Trusting your employees and empowering them to participate in your company’s hybrid work model, will not only increase your employee engagement but also enable the working model to be specially tailored for your workforce.

-4. They value their employees’ well-being both remotely and on-site
+4. They value their employees’ wellbeing both remotely and on-site

+Successful hybrid work models ensure their employees’ wellbeing both remotely and on-site.
 Guidewire offers every employee a one-time allowance of $500 USD (or local equivalent) to support a more effective work-from-home environment.
 From ergonomic chairs, wireless keyboard, mouse, surge protectors, ring lights, and adjustable laptop stands, it can be used for anything that is necessary to make working from home more effective or comfortable.
 Moreover, Guidewire rolled out a simplified global hybrid work connectivity allowance to support hybrid work through support for ongoing home internet and mobile-related costs.

-Successful hybrid work models also prioritise employees' well-being to prevent burnout, stress, and isolation associated with long commutes and inflexible working hours.
+Successful hybrid work models also prioritise employees' wellbeing to prevent burnout, stress, and isolation associated with long commutes and inflexible working hours.
 In fact, 70% of employees in 2022 reported that remote and hybrid work practices help them achieve a better work-life balance.
 (2).
-A hybrid work setting can offer employees more flexibility with their schedules, giving them more time to engage in physical activity and prioritise their health and well-being.
-Thus, Successful hybrid working models allow employees to have more control over their work schedules and environment.
+A hybrid work setting can offer employees more flexibility with their schedules, giving them more time to engage in physical activity and prioritise their health and wellbeing.
+Thus, successful hybrid working models allow employees to have more control over their work schedules and environment.

-Distilled the 'Wellness Wednesday' initiative in our offices in Dublin and Wexford (Source: LinkedIn)
+Distilled: the 'Wellness Wednesday' initiative in our offices in Dublin and Wexford (Source: LinkedIn)

 CluneTech HQ revamping their office space shows a commitment to creating a collaborative and functional workspace.
 With open-plan flooring, comfortable seating options, and state-of-the-art presentation technology, the space is designed to support productivity and creativity.
 By utilising the resources available, companies can create a workspace that meets the needs of both remote and on-site employees in a hybrid work model.